-In order to verify the identity of all GT online students, all online students are required to complete the onboarding quiz that uses Honorlock.
+To verify the identity of all GT online students, all online students must complete the onboarding quiz that uses Honorlock.
 Honorlock is utilized for student identity verification and to ensure academic integrity.
 Honorlock provides student identity verification via facial and ID photos.
 You may also be asked to scan the room around you.
 The onboarding quiz will be a practice quiz that will not affect your grade in the course.
 You can take the onboarding quiz as many times as you want.
-All potential violations are reviewed by a human.
+A human reviews all potential violations.
 The Honorlock support team is available 24/7.
 While Honorlock will not require you to create an account, download software, or schedule an appointment in advance, you will need Google Chrome and download the Honorlock Chrome Extension.
 Information on how to access Honorlock and additional resources are provided below.
 You can also access Honorlock support at https://honorlock.com/support/.